adavis46/writ350sp17/syllabus.md

 WRIT 350 online makes use of a variety of communication and collaboration tools.
 In addition to email, you should use the course's Slack channel to communicate with the instructor and each other.

 ### Online Office Hours
 I am generally available online and f2f M-F during regular (Central Time) business hours.
-Outside of these times, the fastest way to reach me is through Slack, followed by email.
+Outside of these times, the fastest way to reach me is through Telegram or Slack, followed by email.

 ### Attendance Polocy
 Although our class does not meet face-to-face due to its online format, active participation is expected and required.
 Being an active participant in the class means that if you were not a member of the class the quality of the class would be noticeably affected (e.g., through the absence of your contributions to online discussion forums, participation in peer review, etc.).